xbeat/Machine-Learning/README.md

 N-point crossover is a genetic algorithm technique used to create new offspring by combining genetic information from two parents.
 It involves selecting N points along the chromosome and alternating segments between the parents to create new combinations.

+## Simplifying Complex Data with Principal Component Analysis

+Understanding PCA Mathematics

+Principal Component Analysis relies on fundamental linear algebra concepts to transform data.
+The core mathematical foundation involves computing the covariance matrix, eigenvalues, and eigenvectors to identify directions of maximum variance in the dataset.

+## Basics of LangChain's LangGraph

+Introduction to LangGraph Core Components

+LangGraph serves as an extension of LangChain, enabling the creation of multi-agent systems through graph-based workflows.
+It provides a structured approach to designing complex agent interactions using nodes and edges, where each node represents a distinct processing state and edges define valid state transitions.

 ## Neural Networks for Solving Differential Equations in Python

 Introduction to Neural Networks for Solving Differential Equations